NSGeophysics/GPRPy/README.md

 7) In Anaconda Prompt, type and press Enter afterward:
 `python gprpyGUI.py`
-This should open the graphical user interface
+This will open the graphical user interface for profile data.

+To upen the graphical user interface for common midpoint or wide angle reflection and refraction data, type and press Enter afterward:
+`python gprpyCWGUI.py'

 ## General comments